 ~ Washcloths may not be available at all hotels; therefore, you may wish to bring your own.

 ~ Hairdryers may not be available at certain Kubbutz accommodations.

 ~ Consider 50 lb. luggage weight limit and packing to avoid additional fees.

 ~ Consider possible international electronic travel policies.
 Check your airline for their policies.

-~ Tips are included in your all-inclusive price; however, you will have the opportunity to bless your
+~ Tips for your guide and driver are NOT included; however, you will have the opportunity to bless them